takuyakawanishi/kldmwr_old/README.md

 # kldmwr
-Library for parameter estimation based on Kullback-Leibler Divergence and Method of Weighted Residual
+Library for parameter estimation based on Kullback-Leibler Divergence and Method of Weighted Residuals